 Review, Safety considerations when working in power electronics, before proceeding.

-There are three major components to the Workbench based power electronics system which will be used to perform all the experiments in this course.
+There are three major components in this electric-drives system which will be used to perform all the experiments in this course.
 These are as follows:

 Workbench simulation and rapid prototyping software platform.